PadraigValenti/3DPrintFailDetect/README.md

 6. cd into python/training/classification
 7. Run the code

-   (a) To run the code and have the input be your webcam, type: imagenet --model=models/print_fail_detect/resnet18.onnx --labels=data/print_fail_detect/labels.txt --input-blob=input_0 --output-blob=output_0 /dev/video0
+   (a) To run the code and have the input be your webcam, type: imagenet --model=/home/nvidia/jetson-inference/python/training/classification/models/print_fail_detect/resnet18.onnx --labels=/home/nvidia/jetson-inference/python/training/classification/models/print_fail_detect/labels.txt --input-blob=input_0 --output-blob=output_0 /dev/video0

    (b) To run the code and have the input be your own video/image file, put that file within the jetson-inference folder on your Nano.
-Once that is completed, continue and run imagenet --model=models/print_fail_detect/resnet18.onnx --labels=data/print_fail_detect/labels.txt --input-blob=input_0 --output-blob=output_0 /[path-to-your-file]
+Once that is completed, continue and run: imagenet --model=/home/nvidia/jetson-inference/python/training/classification/models/print_fail_detect/resnet18.onnx --labels=/home/nvidia/jetson-inference/python/training/classification/models/print_fail_detect/labels.txt --input-blob=input_0 --output-blob=output_0 /[path-to-your-file]

+   (c) If you want to be able to see what the webcam is seeing, add an output source to the end, after you define your input source.
+This is explained very well by the jetson-inference documentation, found here: https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md

-There will be prints in the terminal that will classify the image supplied as either "fail" or "not_fail".
+There will be prints in the terminal that will classify the image supplied as either "fail" or "not_fail", and on an output stream there will be a readout in the top left corner of the AI's confidence and if it believes the print has failed.

 [View a video explanation here](video link)